Immerse Yourself in Sustainability

 BISC 431L: Aquatic Microbiology

-BISC 457L: Methods in Marine Biology and Oceanography
+BISC 457L: Methods in Marine Biology and Biological Oceanography

 Instructor: David Ginsburg (email@example.com)

-The purpose of this course is to introduce students to field skills and ecosystem management tools used to investigate complex environmental problems in coastal areas.
-Students will be provided with directed opportunities to work and learn in diverse coastal environments, and to gain a better understanding of the interdisciplinary complexities of implementing ecosystem management strategies in a real landscape.
-At the end of the course, students will present a summary of their directed learning projects to gain feedback on their results and outcomes.
-These projects will culminate in final presentations delivered to the class and to Wrigley Institute scientists at an end-of-in-field experience.
+The purpose of this course is to introduce students to field skills and ecosystem management tools used to investigate complex human-environmental problems in coastal areas.
+Students will be provided with active learning opportunities to work and learn in coastal environments (both above and below the water), and to gain a better understanding of the interdisciplinary complexities of implementing ecosystem management strategies in a real landscape.
+At the end of the course, students will present a summary of their active learning projects to gain feedback on their results and outcomes.

 Instructors: Victoria Campbell-Árvai (firstname.lastname@example.org) and Monalisa Chatterjee (email@example.com)